 It does not matter whether you are reading this article in the UK, the USA, or anywhere else in the world — we can almost guarantee you that there is a shortage of dentists in your area.
 Fewer people than ever before are becoming dentists.
 At the same time, the world’s population is growing.
 Dentists are now likely to have a patient list three or four times longer than they did in the 1990s, and they only have so many hours in the day.
 They are stressed, they are tired, and they work far too many hours, often foregoing holidays.
+This is even worse if they offer extra services, like covering a dental emergency.
+You might wonder What Is A Dental Emergency, but they do happen, and when they do these dentists have to drop everything to help.
 It is only right that they should be able to earn a good living from the level of effort they put in.
 Also, if there were more dentists, there would be a more competitive market and lower prices.
 The whole industry would be more relaxed, and it would be better for patients as a result.
 Ask your patients if they would like to become a dentist!

 Overheads Keep Going Up

 Running a dental surgery is not cheap, and it becomes more expensive with each passing year.
 New safety regulations are introduced, and adapting to them is often costly.
 Record-keeping has to be more stringent now than it used to be, and paying someone to stay on top of that is expensive.
 Taxes, business insurance, specialist equipment, rental or mortgage payments, technology to stay on top of appointments — the list goes on and on.
 It gets more expensive to be a dentist with each passing year, and that cost has to be passed on.
 In some areas, 80% of a dentist’s entire income goes on overheads.
 If a patient understands that only 20% (at best) of what they are paying you ends up in your back pocket, they may be a little more sympathetic.